Blog

 Working Holiday visa (subclass 417)

-• Age: 18–30 (or up to 35 for some countries)
+• Age: Generally 18–30 (or up to 35 for certain countries)

 • Stay: Up to 12 months

-• Work: Temporary or casual roles
+• Work: Short-term or casual work permitted

-• Cost: From AUD $315²
+• Application charge: From AUD $315*

 Work and Holiday visa (subclass 462)